 But it’s because of their silence that makes them great for smaller children and babies.
 As a parent, we know that loud barking and infants don’t go well together.
 An excessive barker can easily startle young kids and send them into tears.

 Fortunately, you probably won’t have this problem with Pugs.
 Plus, their quietness can be easily enforced with some basic training.
-Other breeds may have a more difficult time staying quiet, despite extensive training and reinforcement.
+Other breeds may have a harder time staying quiet, despite extensive training and reinforcement.

 Pugs tend to be clownish and silly dogs.
 Some go as far as calling them the greatest canine entertainers in the world.
 But to most, Pugs are simply fun-loving dogs that love nothing more than to make you and your children laugh with joy.

 Don’t take my word for it.
 The proof is in the name.
-Prior to the 1700s, the Pugs were actually called mopshounds.
-But according to Wag Walking, the term “pug” was used to describe the marmosets, which were called “pug monkeys.”
+Before the 1700s, the Pugs were called mopshounds.
+And according to Wag Walking, the term “pug” was used to describe the marmosets, which were called “pug monkeys.”

 As far as why one would have a pug – first off, lots of funny faces and the best personality for a dog breed.– Kitty71 (City Data)